cassilup/ng2chat/README.md

     We need to create the `client/src/app/app.module.ts` file.

-    Angular 2 RC-5 brought the `@NgModule()` decorator.
+    Angular2 RC-5 brought the `@NgModule()` decorator.
 With its help, we can create modules in our app.

     ```js
     import { NgModule }      from '@angular/core';